 If, however, you are looking to build a good version of this gun, our Kilo 141 Warzone loadout guide is here to help.

 Historically, the AS VAL had ludicrous time-to-kill but fell short of meta guns due to magazine size and limited mobility.
-However, a damage nerf in early Season 5 really buried it.
-The TTK will still be good, but the AS VAL has gotten even harder to justify in an already limited role.
+However, a damage nerf in 2021 really buried it.
+The TTK will still be great, but the AS VAL has gotten even harder to justify in an already limited role.
 It will probably take a major overhaul to Modern Warfare weapon mobility to really bring this thing back.
 You can still get something out of it in Solos, but in team modes you're going to get killed while reloading far too much.

 The AS VAL is a personal favorite despite its shortcomings, so we still recommend you check out our AS VAL Warzone loadout guide and give it a try.